Azure/azure-sdk-for-js/sdk/keyvault/keyvault-keys/README.md

 - Get the versions of a key.
 - As well as obtaining the attributes of a key.

+**Please Note:** This is a preview version of the KeyVault Keys library and does not yet have the full capability of the Keys API.
+Currently missing are methods related to crypto capabilities: encrypt, decrypt, sign, verify, wrap, and unwrap.
+These are expected to be added in the next release.

 [Source code](https://github.com/Azure/azure-sdk-for-js/tree/master/sdk/keyvault/keyvault-keys) | [Package (npm)](https://www.npmjs.com/package/@azure/keyvault-keys) | [API Reference Documentation](https://docs.microsoft.com/en-us/javascript/api/%40azure/keyvault/) | [Product documentation](https://azure.microsoft.com/en-us/services/keyvault/) | [Samples](https://github.com/Azure/azure-sdk-for-js/tree/master/sdk/keyvault/keyvault-services/samples)

 ## Getting started